Skip to contents

 crs

-Character string specifying the output coordinate reference system (e.g., `"EPSG:4326"`, `"EPSG:3857"`, or a PROJ string such as `"+proj=aeqd +lat_0=35 +lon_0=105"`).
-Required.
+Character string or object specifying the output coordinate reference system (e.g., `"EPSG:3857"`, `"+proj=robin"`, or an `sf::crs` object). **Required**.

 xlim